-How much food you need depends on many factors, including your height, age, sex, general state of health, job, leisure time activities, physical activities, genetics, body size, environmental factors, body composition and what medications you may be taking.
+How much food a person should consume will depend on many factors.
+This can include height, age, sex, health, job, physical activities, genetics, body size, body composition, and medications.

 Optimum food intake depends on how many calories you need.

 It is not always as simple as calories in versus calories out when it comes to weight, but if you consume more each day than you use up, you will usually put on weight.
 If you consume fewer calories than you need for energy, you will likely lose weight.

 This article explains how much individuals should eat and what types of foods should be included in a healthy diet.

 Here are some key points about how much food to eat.
 More detail and supporting information is in the main article.

 - If you consume more calories than you burn off, you are likely to put on weight

 - To lose weight, reducing calorie intake and increasing the number of calories you burn is essential